clubdeck/clubdeck.github.io/index.md

 * 🎵 Play custom sounds and jingles, from local files or directly from YouTube.
 * ✨ Apply real-time audio effects (voice changer, room reverb).
 * 🔴 Record a Clubhouse room, restream it to 30+ social networks (YouTube, Facebook, Twitter etc.).
+* 💬 Manage your room chat like you've done it all your life.
 * 🎬 Record highlights of your room in real-time (short video clips that you can share on social media).
 * 🏡 Manage your clubs and set up events in one click.
 Save templates for recurring events.
 * 💬 Set up a back channel chat to coordinate live with co-moderators.